fdiaz/swift-values-talk/Swifts Values.md

 ---

 # They're Values
-...and you can *compare* values easily :boom:
+...and you can *compare* values easily

 ```swift
 func configure(cellViewModel: CellViewModel) {